epfl-dlab/WikiHist.html/README.md

 6. The data will be saved in `downloaded_data` directory.

-## Example usecase: extracting links
+## Example use case: extracting links
-Here goes a short explanation on how to run the GO sript for extracting the links.
+Here goes a short explanation on how to run the GO script for extracting the links.

 ## Quick run of the pipeline
-The steps from 1 to 7 explain all the details of the process, from downloading the dump files, until uploading the data on Internet Archive, and it is useful for recreating the whole process.
+The steps from 1 to 7 explain all the details of the process, from downloading the dump files, to uploading the data on Internet Archive, and it is useful for recreating the whole process.
 Here, we show how to use the `quick_run.sh` script which automatically sets up and downloads everything that is needed to run the whole process on a sample XML file containing pages in Wikitext to obtain the pages in HTML format.
 Note that the script needs 101 GB of free hard drive space, because it downloads the MySQL database which is 11 GB compressed, then decompresses it to a 100 GB.

 ### Dependencies